 All areas of the base have smoke, heat and sprinkler systems, which along with regular fire drills for all people on base keep fire prevention and awareness at a high level.
 In case of a major fire sections of Scott Base (the linkways) can be closed off or demolished to prevent the fire from spreading throughout the base.

 Scott Base retains around 105 000 litres of water at all times for fire fighting as part of its safety procedures.

-The US McMurdo Station also has a trained fire fighting crew and fire engines.
+The US McMurdo Station also has a professional fire fighting crew and fire engines.
 McMurdo and Scott Base fire crews act as back up for each other in cases of fire.

-Antarctica New Zealand has a number of policies and procedures in place to ensure the safety of all people supported by the programme, whether they are at Scott Base or out in the field.
-These procedures include:
+Antarctica New Zealand strives for Zero Harm both for workplace injuries and the environment.
+A strong HSE (Health, Safety and Environment) culture staff start their morning toolbox meetings and weekly base meetings with a safety share.
+Antarctica New Zealand also has a number of policies and procedures in place to ensure the safety of all people supported by the programme, whether they are at Scott Base or out in the field.